WesleyT4N/wesleyt4n.github.io/src/markdown-pages/projects/primequery.md

 # background
-This was a project I worked on with three other students at a hackathon hosted at Cornell Univeristy.
+This was a project I worked on with three other students at a hackathon hosted at Cornell University.
 When attending lectures, we noticed several recurring problems.

 - Students started asking extraneous questions that really didn't enhance the understanding of the material
 - Students had valuable questions but were too scared to ask them in lecture.